 Rebuilding trust after addiction requires a level of transparency that might feel uncomfortable at first.
 This means being open about everything: where you’re going, who you’re seeing, what you’re thinking and feeling, and yes, even sharing passwords and location services if that’s what your partner needs to feel secure.

-Privacy is a luxury that gets lost when addiction breaks trust.
+Addiction robs us of the luxury of privacy.
 This transparency isn’t punishment—it’s medicine.
-Just like physiotherapy exercises feel awkward but heal injuries, rebuilding relational trust requires exercises that might feel unnatural.
+Just like physiotherapy exercises feel awkward but heal injuries, rebuilding relational trust requires actions that might feel unnatural.

 Consistent Small Actions

-Grand gestures might make for good movies, but real trust is rebuilt through consistent small actions over time.
-It’s showing up when you say you will.
-It’s answering your phone on the second ring.
+Grand gestures might make for great movies, but real trust is rebuilt through consistent small actions over time.
+This means being present when you promised to be.
+This means answering your phone when it rings for the second time.
 It’s being where you said you’d be.

 At Sivana Bali, we tell our clients that trust is like a bank account.
 Every time you keep your word, you make a deposit.
 Every time you don’t, you make a withdrawal.
 After addiction, the account is often overdrawn, so you need many deposits before the balance becomes positive again.